Live From EuropeSaturday, July 4

 Väliseestlane kirjutas 1983. aastal romaani, mis meeldib ka tänapäeva noortele «See rikub mu elu ära!» Suur nina nimelt, nagu hiigelkartul.
 Ja liiga pikk kasv, nagu lipuvarras.
 See on Tiina, Helga Nõu raamatu «Pea suu!» üks peategelasi, Rootsis elav 14aastane eestlanna.
 Olin temaga juba mitu korda kohtunud tänu etluskonkurssidele, mille žüriisse olin sattunud.
 Nimelt on selle raamatu algusleheküljed väga mõnus materjal ette lugemiseks!

-postimees · about 3 hours ago
+postimees · 17 days ago

 Live From Europe